Welsh language scheme

 Practice guide 58 sets out in detail the format of registers in Wales.

 Welsh versions, where available, can be accessed through the ‘Cymraeg’ link on the page.

 We also have guides on registering land or property, getting information about property and land, boundaries, joint property, divorce and property fraud.

 Glossary of legal terms

 HM Land Registry’s glossary of legal terms can be referred to when dealing with us through the medium of Welsh.

-For more information on Welsh language services, contact the Welsh language co-ordinator.
+For more information on Welsh language services, contact the Head of the Welsh Language Services.